Star Atlas: Next Generation Gaming Metaverse

 Wow, that is a heck of a statement.

 The massive multiplayer space-themed metaverse gameplay will include the ability to perform things like deep space and planetary exploration and fight for world dominance through war or peaceful political takeovers and alliances by joining factions and guilds.
 In addition, players can start their own decentralized autonomous organizations or just explore the galaxy, going on adventures while finding and creating NFTs to build their virtual empires.
-NFTs will make up things like spaceships, buildings, land, mining materials, farming materials, clothes, businesses; pretty much of what exists in real life will exist in Star Atlas in the form of NFTs.
+NFTs will make up things like spaceships, buildings, land, mining materials, farming materials, clothes, and businesses; pretty much of what exists in real life will exist in Star Atlas in the form of NFTs.

 As seen above, the game mechanics are broken into core and Blockchain mechanics.